tenstorrent/tt-exalens/README.md

 ## Using Debuda library

-Debuda's functionalities can also be used through tt_lens library to create Python scripts that interact with Tenstorrent's hardware.
+Debuda's functionalities can also be used through ttlens library to create Python scripts that interact with Tenstorrent's hardware.
-For a quick start with tt_lens library, check out [the tutorial](docs/debuda-lib-tutorial.md).
+For a quick start with ttlens library, check out [the tutorial](docs/debuda-lib-tutorial.md).
 Full documentation is also available [here](docs/debuda-lib-docs.md).

 ## Development